 Omar Khadr pleaded guilty and was convicted of killing Sgt.
 1st Class Christopher Speer, an American medic in the U.S. army, with a hand grenade in Afghanistan in 2002, when he was 15.
-Here is a timeline of events, from the Khadr family's arrival to Canada in 1977 onwards.
+Here is a timeline of events, going back to the Khadr family's arrival to Canada in 1977.